inside immigration information about marriage green cards and work visas in America

 After law school, Danielle was hired by a prestigious law firm in Boston, Massachusetts.
 She practiced criminal defense law, family law, and civil law, but when one of the partners asked “does anyone want to start practicing immigration law?”
 Danielle was the only one to say “I do!” because it is so rewarding for her to help other people.

-Danielle opened her own immigration law firm in 1999 in San Diego, California and has become one of the leading immigration attorneys in America.
+Danielle opened her own immigration law firm in 1999 and has become one of the leading immigration attorneys in America.
 After her first husband passed away, she met a man from the Netherlands, married again, and helped her new husband get his marriage green card and USA citizenship.

-Her husband works as a commercial pilot and they still live together in San Diego, California.
+Her husband works as a commercial pilot and they live in Maui, Hawaii.
 When she is not at work, she spends time with her grown children, has an art studio to paint large oil paintings, and spends time traveling with her husband.